 It takes two to tango.
-But it only takes one dance session to make you realize that true tango is based on walking, and that everyone can do it.
+But it only takes one dance session to make you realize that true tango is based on walking, and that is something everyone can do, right?
 Perhaps that’s what happened to you, and now you’re wondering what are the best cities in the world to dance tango?

 Naturally, you will have the most authentic tango experience in Buenos Aires.
 But if you’re from Europe, and not in a position where you can just jet off to Argentina whenever you feel like dancing, don’t worry.
 There’s plenty of great tango experiences all around Europe, and we’ll tell you about the best ones here!

 Tango is pretty popular in Madrid, not surprisingly.
 You will have some good dances in this city, as long as you can find the most popular spots for Milongas.
 There are dance events every night of the week, but the choices are much more limited on work days.
 The fun Milongas are hosted on weekends, and I recommend those for the best experience.

 Tropical House is the most popular dance club in Madrid, and it hosts Milongas several nights a week.
 It is located on Gran Via, and you can’t really miss the place, thanks to the neon sign.
 The dance club is also a great spot if you’re willing to try out some other Latin dances, such as cha-cha-cha, flamenco or samba.
 This place is best suited for dancers who have at least some experience in tango.

 And if you’re interested in classes, your best bet is to head to the Dance Classes Madrid agency.
 They organize classes for various different Spanish and Latin dances, one of which is tango.
 You can go alone, bring a partner or even a group of friends – the teachers will customize the class to your preferred experience.
 The classes are suitable for beginners as well as those who have some tango experience, so everyone can have fun!